Nicholas-Swift/apstudynotes-Hacker/README.md

 To use the program...
  - Click "Download ZIP"
  - Extract the files from "apstudynotes-Hacker.zip"
- - Run "AP Study Notes Hacker.py"
+ - Run "AP Study Notes Hacker.py" #NOTE: You must have Python installed to be able to run a .py
  - Wait for the program to create all the files for you to enjoy!

 # The Buildup